VerKoval/AirQualityModel/README.md

 ## Sources
 - [**NYC Air Quality Dataset**](https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r): This dataset provides comprehensive air quality surveillance data across different neighborhoods in New York City.
 - [**NYC_geography**](https://github.com/nycehs/NYC_geography): A great resource for geographic boundaries of NYC, including the geoJSON files used for this project.

-## Authors
-- Veronica Koval
-- Mohammad Kahaf Bhuiyan
-- Panagiotis (Peter) Kokolis

-# To-Do
-### Research
-- Identify the particles that have a significant impact on air quality
-- Determine acceptable levels for these particle concentrations
-- Find external datasets to supplement our model

 ## Dash App
 - Enhance the visual appeal of the app, focusing on user interface design and ease of use.